- Partner Types

 - Assess security of all PBX peripherals and applications: platform, operating system, password and permissions scheme.
 Carefully evaluate the security of any on-board remote management utility (e.g. PC Anywhere).

-Lastly, I hope you and your customers have a great Christmas and prosperous New Year, should you have any questions for our Fraud team you can get in touch directly by contacting email@example.com
+Lastly, I hope you and your customers have a great Christmas and New Year, if you have any questions for our Fraud team you can get in touch directly by contacting firstname.lastname@example.org

 *TalkTalk Business & Cenuswide Next Generation Voice Survey (1,000 participants)